IMRCLab/pololu-rs/README.md

 ## Logging with sd card
 The SD card logging is built based on [Crazyflie micro sd card deck](https://www.bitcraze.io/products/micro-sd-card-deck/).
 The deck uses spi protocol to log data in and read data out from the micro sd card.
 There are mutiple available file format including `csv`, `txt` and `binary file` and different logging functions and some preset structs is provided for testing which can be modified later on according to individual use cases.

-### TODO:
-When the sd card deck initialization function is called but no sd card is inserted in the deck, a segmentation fault will raises.
-Therefore, we need to modify the intialization function so that even no sd card is in the deck but the code can still run.

 ## Uart
 ### Packet Type